 Even so, Dickie and Guttentag are adamant that the S12 will be manufactured, so that people can hear how good a stand-mounted two-way from Vivid can be.
 Why they feel this way has to do with what Dickie experienced when he completed the design.
 “I thought it would be lacking many things,” he said, “but when I listened, I found that it sounded a lot like our Giya G1, just with less bass.”

 If that’s true, you can sign me up for the S12 when it comes out in 2020, even if it costs more than first quoted.
 I think many others will be signing up too.
-With Laurence Dickie’s history of cooking up new technologies, and creating loudspeakers that pass the test of time, with the upcoming Kaya S12, he might redefine how we think about two-way, stand-mounted loudspeaker design -- outside and inside.
+Considering Laurence Dickie’s history of cooking up new technologies and creating loudspeakers that pass the test of time, with the upcoming Kaya S12, he might redefine how we think about two-way, stand-mounted loudspeaker design -- outside and inside.

 Most-Read Articles on Global

 - Vitus Audio Masterpiece MP-L201 Preamplifier and Masterpiece MP-M201 Monoblock Amplifiers

 - More Magico, Less Money: The S5 Loudspeaker

 - Magico A3 Loudspeaker -- the Concept